-All information in an advance ruling is treated as confidential and will not be published in public in any form.
-If there are found to be similarities in issues of concern, then the DGIR may produce a public ruling to address the issues.
+All information in an advance ruling is treated as confidential and will not be published in general in any form.
+If there are similar issues raised by applicants, the DGIR may publish public rulings to make known the interpretation of the DGIR in respect of the issues.